10 Important Qualities of a Good Mother!

 So, what exactly makes a good mother?

-Well, one that always looks put together, that cooks gourmet organic dishes, that always speaks with a soft voice, and that keeps her home shiny, tidy, and smelling fabulous… all… the… time!
+Well, one that always looks put together, cooks gourmet organic dishes, speaks softly, and keeps her home shiny, tidy, and smelling fabulous… all… the… time!

 Right?

-When in fact, the reality is that somedays, all we want to do is use the toilet without a naked toddler singing the ABCs, standing on a stepstool in front of the sink.
+The reality is that some days, we only want to use the toilet without a naked toddler singing the ABCs, standing on a step stool in front of the sink.
 Is that too much to ask?

 So, it all comes down to the basics and common sense.
-It is finding a healthy balance of motherhood attributes that we either naturally possess, acquire along the way, and are constantly working to improve on a daily basis.
+It is finding a healthy balance of motherhood attributes that we naturally possess, acquire along the way, and constantly work to improve daily.

 1. Loving